April 22, 2014

 In precisely the same way we need Krav Maga pioneers.
 What was taught a few years ago is out of date.
 In Israel we do not allow ourselves to be caught behind.
 In 1973 we were a different army and a different air force than in 1967.
 Things change.
 Everything changes.

 From 1967 to 1973 the entire nature of the Israeli air force was transformed.
-From one war to the next tanks are upgraded, all sorts of weapons are changed.
+From one war to the next tanks are upgraded, weapons are reevaluated and upgraded or replaced.
 New developments are constantly taking place.
-Why should Krav Maga be the one area where nothing ever changes?
+Why should Krav Maga be the one area of combat where nothing ever changes?
 Why the obsession with tradition and lineage?

 Why should Krav Maga be the only area not subject to critical evaluation?

 Tradition has no place in such matters, all that matters is saving lives.
 Using the air force doctrine of the 1960s in 1973 was a huge mistake.
 Old ways of thinking must give way to a new reality.
 Change is a given.
 And so it must be in Krav Maga as well.

 In IKI we apply the doctrine of change, and the lessons of the Israel Defense Forces, in our method of training.

 We are never content.